AutoReferee/ruleset/index.md

 # Section IV: Tie-breaking

+1. If a match reaches the time limit, then the match is ended.
+The time limit is 80 minutes, unless otherwise specified by a tournament organiser.
+2. When the time limit is reached, victory is awarded to the team with the highest number of _capped_<sup>__[[4]](#section-vii-definitions)__</sup> objectives.
-1. If all teams have the same number of _capped_<sup>__[[4]](#section-vii-definitions)__</sup> objectives after 80 minutes, victory is awarded to the team that had the highest number of simultaneous capped objectives at any time during the match.
+3. If all teams have the same number of capped objectives after 80 minutes, victory is awarded to the team that had the highest number of simultaneous capped objectives at any time during the match.
-2. If the highest number of simultaneous capped objectives is the same for all teams, victory is awarded to first team to cap that number of objectives during that match.
+4. If the highest number of simultaneous capped objectives is the same for all teams, victory is awarded to the first team to cap that number of objectives during that match.

 # Section V: General Constraints